 The Risk Profile details the underwriting, market, credit, liquidity, operational and other material risks relating to Surestone.
 Following the Company's decision to enter into orderly run-off the Company's underwriting risk will reduce over the run-off period.
-The Company's parent repaid £11.75m of the intercompany loan including interest during prior year which significantly reduced the Company's market risk.
-For each of the material risks the Company performed stress testing as part of its most recent Own Risk and Solvency Assessment (ORSA).
+For each of the material risks the Company performed stress testing as part of its most recent Own Risk and Solvency Assessment (ORSA) and the completion of its inaugural Recovery Plan.